Lciappi/edge/README.md

 ## Edge  -*Small loans for great ideas*

+- Created a peer-to-peer lending application that allows users to lend money through a Swing graphical interface.
+- Followed strict object-orientation, low coupling, exception handling and unit testing (JUnit Tests).
+- Implemented a session management system by reading and writing to JSON files.

 Description of Edge:

 Peer to peer loans are revolutionising the financial industry.
 The idea is to create a